srijan-scanova/srijan-scanova/README.md

-- 👋 Hi, I’m @srijan-scanova
+- 👋 Hi, I’m Srijan
 - 👀 I’m interested in Photography.
 - 🌱 I’m currently learning Frontend
 - 💞️ I’m looking to collaborate on Python or React.